aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_like/array_like.md

 }
 ```

-Or even use literal to make it more simple:
+Or we can even use a literal to make it more simple:

 ```js
 function arrayFrom(collections) {